wendyverdonk93/docs/content/tools/transaction-api/_index.md

 ## Introduction

-The Transaction API by MultiSafepay allows the possibility to automate your financial processes by matching records at a transaction level.
-Furthermore, the API is easy to implement in your environment.
-This way, you have less manual administrative work and financial data that is correct in your accounting.
-The possible use cases with this API consist of four possibilities:
+Our Transaction API endpoint allows you to automate your financial processes by matching records at a transaction level.
+This saves manual administrative work and standardizes your business operations.
+This page provides information about the endpoint and its parameters.
+To get started using the transactions API endpoint, let's examine four common use cases:

 * _Reconciliation_: financial movements in a period / after last call opening and closing balances
 * _Transactions in a payout_: when a merchant receives a payout he want to know what payments are in this payout